-Individuals on the autism spectrum and those with behavioral challenges often present with difficulty regulating their feelings and interacting socially.
+Individuals on the autism spectrum as well as others with behavioral challenges often present with difficulty regulating their feelings and interacting socially.
 This workshop describes how to handle meltdowns and design effective behavior plans to prevent moments of intense frustration and anxiety.
 The second part of the presentation details strategies to motivate individuals to learn, ways to teach social skills, how to generalize skills into the natural setting and increase acceptance and tolerance from peers.
-Information will be imparted though lecture, interactive exercises, and video clips.
+Information will be imparted through lecture, interactive exercises, and video clips.

 Meet the Instructor:

 Jed Baker, Ph.D. is the director of the Social Skills Training Project, a private organization serving individuals with autism and social communication problems.
 He is on the professional advisory board of ASPEN, ANSWER, YAI, the Kelberman Center and several other autism organizations.
 In addition, he writes, lectures, and provides training internationally on the topic of social skills training and managing challenging behaviors.
 He is an award winning author of five books, including Social Skills Training for Children and Adolescents with Aspergers Syndrome and Social Communication Problems; Preparing for Life: The Complete Handbook for the Transition to Adulthood for Those with Autism and Aspergers Syndrome; The Social Skills Picture Book; The Social Skills Picture Book for High School and Beyond; and No More Meltdowns: Positive Strategies for Managing and Preventing Out-of-Control Behavior.
 His work has also been featured on ABC World News, Nightline, the CBS Early Show, and the Discovery Health Channel.